evan-burke/steam-wishlist-extractor/README.md

+current status: this mostly just dumps your wishlist to a local sqlite db. lots more to build.

 setup:
 1. edit steam_wishlist_extractor.py with your public steam wishlist URL and the local path of the sqlite wrapper lib.
 2. add to task scheduler. run daily.